Crusader invasions of Egypt: Siege of Damietta

 Upper register: Manuel and the envoys of Amalric, an embassy which resulted in the despatch of the Byzantine force under Kontostephanos to invade Egypt.
 Lower register: arrival of the crusaders in Egypt (William of Tyre's Historia).

 In 1169, Andronikos Kontostephanos was appointed commander of a fleet carrying a Byzantine army to invade Egypt in alliance with the forces of Amalric.
 The campaign had been planned possibly since the marriage of Amalric with Manuel's great-niece Maria in 1167.

-According to the chronicler William of Tyre: 150 galleys, sixty horse-carriers and a dozen dromons specially constructed to carry siege engines.
-The fleet set sail from the port of Melibotos in the Dardanelles on 8 July 1169.
+According to the chronicler William of Tyre, the fleet contained 150 galleys, sixty horse-carriers and a dozen dromons specially constructed to carry siege engines.
+It set sail from the port of Melibotos in the Dardanelles on 8 July 1169.
 After defeating a small Egyptian scouting squadron near Cyprus, Kontostephanos arrived at Tyre and Acre in late September to find that Amalric had undertaken no preparations whatsoever.
-The delays on the part of the Crusaders infuriated Kontostephanos and sow mistrust among the ostensible allies.
+The delays on the part of the Crusaders infuriated Kontostephanos and sowed mistrust among the ostensible allies.
 (Note: Having suffered heavy losses in the last campaign, the Crusaders needed some time to replenish their troops.)

 It was not until mid-October that the combined armies and fleets set forth, arriving at Damietta two weeks later.
 The Christians delayed three days in attacking the city, allowing Saladin (Note: Saladin was surprised by the attack on Damietta, as he was expecting an attack on Bilbeis.) to hastily move in troops and supplies.
 Damietta's defenders stretched strong chains across the Nile to prevent the Navy from attacking directly.
 The siege was prosecuted with vigour on both sides, with Kontostephanos and his men constructing huge siege towers, but the besiegers were hampered by the growing mistrust between Byzantines and Crusaders, especially as the Byzantines' supplies dwindled, and Amalric refused to share his own with them but sold them at exorbitant prices.
 However, Byzantines had urged the Franks to attack the city, but Amalric hesitated and did not want to risk great losses.
 In addition, winter rains occurred in December weakened the attackers' combat readiness.

-Exasperated by the dragging-on of the siege and the suffering of his troops, Kontostephanos once again disobeyed Manuel's instructions ordering him to obey Amalric in all things, and launched with his troops a final attack on the city.
+Exasperated by the lengthy siege and the suffering of his troops, Kontostephanos once again ignored Manuel's instructions to obey Amalric in all things, and launched with his troops a final attack on the city.
 As the Byzantines were about to storm the walls, Amalric stopped them by announcing that a negotiated surrender of Damietta had just taken place.
 The discipline and cohesion of the Byzantine army almost instantly disintegrated after the news of the peace deal were announced, with troops burning the engines and boarding the ships in groups without order.
-Left with only six ships, Kontostephanos accompanied Amalric back to Palestine, returning home with part of his army by land through the crusader states of the Levant, while about half of the Byzantine ships that had sailed from Damietta was lost in a series of storms on its return journey, with the last ships arriving in their home ports only in late spring 1170.
+Left with only six ships, Kontostephanos accompanied Amalric back to Palestine, returning home with part of his army by land through the Crusader states of the Levant, while about half of the Byzantine ships that had sailed from Damietta was lost in a series of storms on its return journey, with the last ships arriving in their home ports only in late spring 1170.